-The Intelligent Design and Application Laboratory (IDA Lab) at National Taiwan Ocean University is dedicated to advancing research in the intersection of artificial intelligence and various application domains including VLSI design, hardware security, and healthcare.
+The Intelligent Design and Application Laboratory (IDA Lab) at National Taiwan Ocean University is dedicated to advancing research in the intersection of artificial intelligence and various application domains including electronic design automation (EDA), VLSI design, hardware security, and smart healthcare.

 Our mission is to develop innovative solutions through the application of cutting-edge AI technologies to solve complex problems across multiple domains.
 We focus on translating theoretical advancements into practical applications with real-world impact.